cleifwork/GCONNECT/docs/readme.txt

         3.2.1  Launch MacroDroid
         3.2.2  (HOME) Tap on Export/Import
         3.2.3  Tap on Storage under Import
-        3.2.4  Browse macro in your local storage or via GDrive (Same Google account must be logged to your Android & PC) 3.2.5  Open the imported macro
+        3.2.4  Browse macro in your local storage 3.2.5  Open the imported macro
         3.2.6  Tap on the Webhook trigger
                3.2.2.1  Tap Configure